 Modern Slavery Statement

-Our Policy
+Our policy

-At Stott and May we believe in the importance of equality in the workplace.
-Being a responsible corporate citizen is not only the right thing to do, it is good for the long-term viability of our business.
-We are committed to preventing acts of modern slavery and human trafficking from occurring within our business and the supply chain.
+We are committed to preventing acts of modern slavery and human trafficking from occurring within our business and our supply chain.
 We believe employment should be chosen.
 There must be no forced, bonded or involuntary prison labour.
-Supplier employees must not be required to lodge monies or identity papers in order to work and must be free to leave employment after the giving of reasonable notice.
+Supplier employees must not be required to lodge monies or identity papers in order to work and must be free to leave employment after giving reasonable notice.

 We hold our suppliers, business partners and all other stakeholders to the same standards that we hold ourselves.
 We run a safe and ethical business that extends well beyond Stott and May.
 Our code of conduct is an overview of the guiding principles and values which govern how we make ethical decisions in conducting our business.

-Supply Chain
+Supply chain

 Contracts